 And that prompted me to put into words the process I went through for my own website.

-1. What is your objective?
+1. What is your digital marketing objective?

 That is probably the reason why I updated my website.
-I wanted to change a few things in the services I offer.
-Business change over time, clients have been asking for more strategy rather than management, and I enjoyed working on digital and social media strategy, so I wanted my website to reflect a change in those services.
+I wanted to change a few things in the business marketing services I offer.
+Business change over time, clients have been asking for more marketing strategy rather than management, and I enjoyed working on digital and social media strategy, so I wanted my website to reflect a change in those services.

 Knowing what we want to achieve from our website is first and foremost.
 That allows to then think what needs to be showcased and what features may be necessary to include in the web design.